 Resistance is Futile

-As BankingTech writes the country is Edging towards Open Banking, through the Department of Finance running a consultation on the topic and publishing a report – A Review into the Merits of Open Banking.
+It’s adoption in some form certainly seems inevitable.
+As BankingTech writes the country is Edging towards Open Banking, and the Department of Finance ran a consultation on the topic and published a report – A Review into the Merits of Open Banking.

 The Centre for International Governance Innovation asks if Canada is ready for it, citing the lack of a GPDR equivalent presenting a risk for personal data privacy safety.

 However despite these concerns a powerful ecosystem is taking shape.
 While they may not have an Open Banking regulatory framework Canada has a rich industry of digital banking innovators.

 Banks like RBC are beginning to pilot API programs to access their data, and startups are emerging.
 Writing that Resistance is Futile, the Financial Post describes a similar pilot initiative from the National Bank, and Mobeewave a Montreal-based startup that facilitates contactless payments who raised $16.5m in late 2018.